arielherself/espresso/README.md

 ## A doveish turn at the ECB?

-A gathering of the European Central Bank’s governing council on Thursday will be its last this year.
-The bank will present its economic forecasts, decide how much to increase interest rates and explain how it intends to reduce its massive holdings of sovereign debt.
+The gathering of the European Central Bank’s governing council on Thursday was its last this year.
+Its battle against inflation was, once again, top of the agenda.
+The bank matched market expectations by raising interest rates by 0.5 percentage points to 2%.
+That is the euro zone’s highest rate since the financial crash in 2008, but the hike was smaller than the rises of 0.75 percentage points agreed at the last two meetings.

-The ECB’s battle against [inflation](https://te.arielherself.xyz/the-world-ahead/2022/11/18/the-scourge-of-inflation-means-a-tough-year-ahead-for-europe) is, once again, top of the agenda.
-America’s inflation figures, published on Tuesday, were lower than expected, leading the Federal Reserve to slow the intensity of its interest-rate rises.
-Europe is months behind America in its inflation cycle, but last month’s figures suggested that headline inflation in the euro zone may also have started to retreat.
-That will help the arguments of those sceptical about further steep rate increases.
-Markets expect a 0.5 percentage point hike.
-After two consecutive rises of 0.75 percentage points, that would signal that the peak in rates is near.
+The ECB’s decision follows the Federal Reserve’s [move](https://te.arielherself.xyz/finance-and-economics/2022/12/13/americas-inflation-fever-may-be-breaking-at-last) to slow the intensity of its interest-rate rises—also opting for a hike of 0.5 percentage points—after America’s inflation figures, published on Tuesday, were lower than expected.
+Europe is months behind America in its inflation cycle, but last month’s figures suggested that headline inflation in the euro zone may also [have started to retreat](https://te.arielherself.xyz/finance-and-economics/2022/12/07/inflation-is-falling-but-not-enough).
+That will have helped the arguments of those sceptical about further steep rate increases.
+The news may suggest that the peak in rates is near, but the ECB warned that it still expects further rises to come.

 ## Adobe’s reinvention comes undone